chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/notebook.md

 A notebook renderer is responsible for taking output data of a specific mimetype and providing a rendered view of that data.
 A renderer shared by output cells can maintain global state between these cells.
 The complexity of the rendered view can range from simple static HTML to dynamic fully interactive applets.
 In this section, we'll explore various techniques for rendering an output representing a GitHub Issue.

 You can get started quickly using boilerplate from our Yeoman generators.
-To do so, first install Yeoman and the VS Code Generators using:
+To do so, first install Yeoman and the Baosky Generators using:

 ```bash
 npm install -g yo generator-code